- 2 tablespoons extra-virgin olive oil, plus more for serving

 - 1 clove garlic, minced or grated with a Microplane (about 1 teaspoon)

 - 4 cups homemade or store-bought low-sodium vegetable or chicken stock

 - 3 cups chopped lacinato kale (Tuscan or cavolo nero), stemmed and leaves removed from ribs and cut into 1-inch ribbons

 - 1 tablespoon fresh juice from 1 lemon

 - 2 ounces finely grated Parmigianno-Reggiano, plus more for serving

-Heat the oil in a 12-inch skillet over medium-high heat until hot.
-Add the pumpkin, season with salt and pepper, and cook, stirring occasionally, until lightly browned, about 4 minutes.
-Push to the side and and add the shallot and chili flakes and cook until softened, about 1 minute more, then add the garlic and cook until fragrant, another 30 seconds.
+Heat oil in a 12-inch skillet over medium-high heat until hot.
+Add pumpkin, season with salt and pepper, and cook, stirring occasionally, until lightly browned, about 4 minutes.
+Push to the side and and add shallot and chili flakes and cook until softened, about 1 minute more, then add garlic and cook until fragrant, another 30 seconds.

-Add the stock and the pasta and adjust the heat to maintain a vigorous boil and cook, stirring occasionally, until pasta has about 4 minutes left to finish and stir in the kale leaves.
-Allow the pasta to finish cooking and the kale to wilt.
-Remove from the pan and toss with the lemon juice and cheese.
+Add stock and pasta and adjust heat to maintain a vigorous boil and cook, stirring occasionally, until pasta has about 4 minutes left to finish and stir in kale leaves.
+Allow pasta to finish cooking and kale to wilt.
+Remove from pan and toss with lemon juice and cheese.
 Season to taste.
 Serve drizzled with olive oil and sprinkled with more cheese.